"...she is all crystalline tone and spine-tingling high notes."

 In 2015/16 season, Soraya made her debut for the Welsh National Opera as Johanna in Sweeney Todd and returned to the English National Opera for The Magic Flute and Jenufa.
 She will also make her role début as Despina for West Green House Opera.

-2016/17 season sees Soraya performing with The Scottish Chamber Orchestra under Peter Dijsktra, a tour of Viennese Concerts with The Bournemouth Symphony Orchestra and performances throughout France with Jean-Christophe Spinosi and his orchestra Ensemble Mattheus.
-She will make her role débuts as Mabel in Mike Leigh's production of The Pirates of Penzance for ENO, as Suor Genoveva in Michael Barker-Caven's production of 'Suor Angelica' for Opera North and her American début in L'enfant et les Sortilèges with The Seattle Symphony Orchestra.
+In 2016/17 Soraya performed with The Scottish Chamber Orchestra under Peter Dijsktra, a tour of Viennese Concerts with The Bournemouth Symphony Orchestra and performances throughout France with Jean-Christophe Spinosi and his orchestra Ensemble Mattheus.
+She will made her role débuts as Mabel in Mike Leigh's production of The Pirates of Penzance for ENO, as Suor Genoveva in Michael Barker-Caven's production of 'Suor Angelica' for Opera North and her American début in L'enfant et les Sortilèges with The Seattle Symphony Orchestra.